 Black Lives Matter: Child Protection and Child Placement

 The death of George Floyd and the international response through ‘Black Lives Matter’ has confronted many countries with the reality of racism rooted in the shocking history of colonialism.
 This is very clearly the case in the UK.
-There is no doubt that while these are not new issues, the strength of emotion indicates whatever changes may have taken place over the years, there are still a wide range of fundamental issues that continue to negatively impact on the lives of black people and indeed many others from minority ethnic communities.
+There is no doubt that while these are not new experiences, the strength of emotion indicates whatever changes may have taken place over the years, there are still a wide range of fundamental racist attitudes and beliefs that continue to negatively impact on the lives of black people and indeed many others from minority ethnic communities.

 The focus on children must run in parallel with a full consideration being given to the carers of these children – whether adopters, foster carers or special guardians and in turn their birth family – parents, siblings and others.
 And alongside that must be the challenge to the workforce – particularly the views and experiences of social workers and other professionals from the black and other minority ethnic communities.

-There is much more that can be said about this set of issues as they have developed over time in both adoption and fostering.
+There is much more that can be said about the wellbeing of Black and minority ethnic children and staff as they have developed over time in adoption, fostering and social work.
 What it is difficult to be confident about is the degree to which these questions have been addressed that provide a positive answer to the question ‘Do Black Lives Matter?’.
 The sector faces many serious challenges in its focus on the needs, safety, welfare and development of children from the Coronavirus pandemic.
 The ‘Black Lives Matter’ movement challenges the sector with equally important issues and these must be addressed with the equal priority that they need.